Turbulent disruption of density staircases in stratified shear flows: Introduction

-The above reduced order model predicts layer formation for sufficiently strongly stratified flows. \cpc{Furthermore,} \citet{billant2001self} identified a strongly stratified regime (in the sense that the horizontal Froude $\text{Fr}_{h} = U/L_{h}\Bar{N}$ number is small, where $U$ is a characteristic horizontal velocity \cpc{scale}, $L_{h}$ is a typical horizontal length scale, and $\Bar{N}$ is a characteristic value of \cpc{the buoyancy frequency}) for which the (full) equations of motion are self-similar with respect to $z\Bar{N}/U$, suggesting a layered structure with characteristic \cpc{vertical} length scale $U/\Bar{N}$.
-This vertical layering offers a route for turbulence to grow and be sustained in strongly stratified flows and hence mix strong density gradients.
-Indeed, whereas sufficiently weakly stratified flows are prone to shear instabilities that can overturn density gradient, strongly stratified flows prevent \cpc{such} instabilities from growing.
-However, they are prone to layering that reduces (locally) the stratification inside the layers, creating a favourable environment for shear instabilities to develop~\citep{cope_garaud_caulfield_2020}.
+The above reduced order model predicts staircase formation for sufficiently strongly stratified flows. \cpc{Furthermore,} \citet{billant2001self} identified a strongly stratified regime (in the sense that the horizontal Froude number $\text{Fr}_{h} = U/L_{h}N_{c}$ is small, where $U$ is a characteristic horizontal velocity \cpc{scale}, $L_{h}$ is a typical horizontal length scale, and $N_{c}$ is a characteristic value of \cpc{the buoyancy frequency}) for which the (full) equations of motion are self-similar with respect to $zN_{c}/U$, suggesting a layered structure with characteristic \cpc{vertical} length scale $U/N_{c}$.
+These vertical staircases offer a route for turbulence to grow and be sustained in strongly stratified flows and hence mix strong density gradients.
+Indeed, whereas sufficiently weakly stratified flows are prone to shear instabilities that can overturn density gradients, strongly stratified flows prevent \cpc{such} instabilities from growing.
+However, they are prone to staircase formation that reduces (locally) the stratification inside the layers, creating a favourable environment for shear instabilities to develop~\citep{cope_garaud_caulfield_2020}.
 The subsequent turbulence \cpc{is inevitably} spatially and temporally intermittent and \cpc{is} characterised by scouring dynamics near the \cpc{relatively sharp} density interfaces rather than overturns, emphasizing the qualitatively different mixing expected in relatively weakly or strongly stratified flows~\citep{woods2010non, Annurev_Colm_Caulfield}.